 The amazing thing about white blood cells is their ability to remember antigens.
-If you’ve been struck with an illness before and have recovered from it, your white blood cells already have antibodies stored specific to that disease, ready to use it again if the same virus attempts to enter your body.
+If you’ve been struck with an illness before and have recovered from it, your white blood cells already have antibodies stored specific to that disease, ready to use again if the same virus attempts to enter your body.

 Is Lupus Cancer?

 Lupus is not a form of cancer because it affects your immune system.
 With cancer, malignant tissues grow quickly and can spread to neighboring tissues.
 Though lupus and cancer may be different diseases, you can still get both of them at the same time.3

 Lupus Is Linked to a Higher Risk of Cancer

 According to the John Hopkins Lupus Center, "autoimmune diseases are linked to an increased risk of certain types of cancer," and with lupus, the risk is actually greatest during the earlier stages of the disease.
 While researchers are not entirely sure of the relation between lupus and cancer, the findings show a common thread between lupus and some types of cancer, such as:4

 • Lymphoma — Lupus patients have a higher risk of developing both Hodgkin's and non-Hodgkin's lymphoma.
 Researchers believe that lymphoma can result from the overstimulation and attack of the white blood cells on healthy tissue caused by lupus, along with the patient's weakened immune system.
 It is also suggested that immunosuppressive drugs can increase the risk of lymphoma.